Difficulty

 • Resistant to phytopthora root rot, gall wasp, and leaf anthracnose.
 Somewhat resistant to chestnut blight.

-Bouche De Betizac performs quite well in cool summer climates, implying it ripens closer to mid season than mid-late.
+Bouche De Betizac performs quite well in cool summer climates, implying it ripens closer to mid season rather than mid-late.

 Colossal